List of military rations: Colombia

-The Military Forces of Colombia issues the Ración de Campaña, a dark olive green plastic bag weighing between 1092 and 1205 grams and providing 3097 to 3515 kcal.
+The Military Forces of Colombia issues the Campaign Ration (Ración de Campaña), a dark olive green plastic bag weighing between 1092 and 1205 grams and providing 3097 to 3515 kcal.
 Inside are the retort pouch main courses and supplements needed by a soldier for one day.
 The individual meals, which cater to South American tastes, consist of a breakfast, a lunch, and a main meal (Tamal, envueltos, lentils with chorizo, arvejas con carne, garbanzo beans a la madrileña, arroz atollado, ajiaco con pollo, and sudado con papas y carne).
 The ration also includes bread products, beverage mixes, candy and accessories.
 All items except the beverage mixes require no further preparation and can be eaten either hot or cold.
 The beverage powders must be mixed with hot or cold water before consumption.
 Each ration also contains raw sugar, a can of condensed milk, sandwich cookies, sweetened and thickened cream spread, hard candy or caramels, peanuts or trail mix or 25 g of roasted almonds, instant coffee, salt, paper towels, a plastic spoon, 2 water purification tablets, and a multivitamin tablet.

 Mexico

-The Secretariat of National Defense issues the "Ración Diaria Individual de Combate" box or "individual soldiers daily combat meal" box.
+The Secretariat of National Defense issues the "Individual Soldiers Daily Combat Meal" box (Ración Diaria Individual de Combate).
 It is packaged in an olive green and black plastic box with the contents printed on the front; the box contains three individual meal packs containing meals providing 3,640 to 4,030 kcal which are meant to sustain a soldier for one day.
 Each individual meal package contains two main retort pouches which are meant to be eaten with each other.
 The first retort pouch usually contains a meat product (such as beef, pork, sausage, fish, ham, seafood, chicken, tuna, bacon, or other meats which are usually mixed with a flavoring sauce and vegetables) the second retort pouch contains a staple food (rice, hominy, noodles, beans, pasta, eggs, or more vegetables).
 Each meal package also contains salt, spices, condensed milk, cream, butter, chorizo spread, dried fruit or preserves, bread, crackers, sugar, custard, cookies, canned fish, cocoa mix, nuts, chocolate or other candies, vitamins, a large pouch of drinking water, a pouch of Jumex fruit juice or Coca-Cola, biodegradable napkins and utensils, and water purification tablets.
 Some meal packages do not contain the two main retort pouches and instead contain a single larger pouch with a finished meal such as tamales or steak and eggs but, these are usually only available when close to a base or when the military is operating in an urban area.